-Restormel Castle - dogs allowed on leads
+Restormel Castle - dogs allowed

 The great 13th century circular shell-keep of Restormel still encloses the principal rooms of the castle in remarkably good condition.
 It stands on an earlier Norman mound surrounded by a deep dry ditch, atop a high spur beside the River Fowey.
 Twice visited by the Black Prince, it finally saw action during the Civil War in 1644.
 It commands fantastic views and is a favourite picnic spot.
 When you visit keep an eye out for 'Tetraphasis Obscurus', the 'Black Pheasant' that prowls the castle grounds.
 Dogs welcome on leads